tusen-ai/naive-ui/src/input-number/demos/enUS/min-max.demo.md

 # Min and Max

-You can set min & max of it.
+You can set minimum and maximum values too.

 ```html
 <n-space vertical>